Top 5 Reasons to Fire an Employee

 - Promoting lavish spending by employees who are attending a conference or entertaining customers

-- Accepting a bribe from a vendor
+- Accepting a bribe from a vendor or customer

 All of these behaviors can and should result in employment termination for the employee.
 Anything else is disrespectful of your other employees and will breed cynicism and ill will.